AndreyAD1/spaceship/README.md

   For example, if the game was unpacked to `C:\Games\spacehip-windows-latest`, enter `C:\Games\spacehip-windows-latest\spaceship.exe` and press `Enter`.
   To exit, press `Escape`.

+If everything works fine, a console will display a game screen.
+Use the arrow keys to move and press the space key to shoot.

 ## Development